LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 A libre standard storyboard exchange source format for stories is desired.
 Not only to make stories interchangeable but also to allow for future artificial algorithms to automatically add additional content to the game.

-A storyboard exchange format (SXF) should at least contain informmation on
+A storyboard exchange format (SXF) should at least contain information on

-- personnages
+- personages
 - location
 - time
 - dependencies